wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==

+= 1.1.1 =
+Added a default icon if not supplied in weather file.

 = 1.1.0 =
 Rewrote widget to use WP_Http functions (wp_remote_get) to retrieve weather file instead of using Curl.
 This should fix the problem on some servers that didn't have curl activated in PHP and thus the weather file never downloaded.